• Skip to primary navigation

 Requirements of the Sponsored Parent or Grandparent

-If you are the parent or grandparent of the Canadian sponsor, you meet the following general criteria to be eligible for sponsorship:
+If you are the parent or grandparent of the Canadian sponsor, you meet the following general criteria to be eligible for family sponsorship:

 • you are the parent or grandparent of the Canadian sponsor (by blood or adoption)